Plantenna/Stomata-microscope/README.md

 The hardware list and 3D model (Solidworks) are in folder stomata microscope mechanical

-The labview acquisition software is in folder YY
+The labview acquisition software is in folder plantenna latest version 2022

 The ImageJ analyses scripts are in folder ZZ